openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 `sudo raspi-config`

-to expand filesystem, change user password and set timezone (in internationalization options).
+Here you can expand filesystem to maximize memory, change user password and set timezone (in internationalization options).
 This will take effect on the next reboot, so go ahead and reboot if prompted, or run `sudo reboot` when you're ready.

-## Setup Password-less Login [optional]
+## Setting up an SSH key for Password-less Login [optional]

-We will now setup a public/private key identity, and configure your local computer and the Raspberry Pi to automatically use it, in order to allow convenient future ssh access to the Pi without requiring a password.
+You can setup a public/private key identity, and configure your local computer and the Raspberry Pi to automatically use it.
+This will allow SSH access to the Pi without requiring a password.
+Some people find this feature very convenient.

 ### Windows